ruimin1231/kickstarter-analysis/Analysis of the results.md

 ## Overview of Project

 This analysis aims to help the client Louise understand how different campaigns fared in relation to their launch dates and their funding goals.
 Based on the Kickstarter dataset, this document particularly analyzes the *"Theater Outcomes by Launch Date"* and  the *" Outcomes of the Goals"* under the subcategory "plays".
-To better explore the analysis,  we visualized two line charts to picture the data tendency.
+To better explore the analysis,  we visualized two line charts to picture the data tendency, ![Theater Outcomes by Launch Date] (https://github.com/ruimin1231/kickstarter-analysis/blob/main/Theater_Outcomes_vs_Launch.png.png)

 ## Analysis and Challenges